Unboxed-Software/solana-course/content/transfer-hook.md

 ### Initialize `ExtraAccountMetaList` account:

-One of the cool features that Anchor framework provides is autogenerated IDLs, which are TypeScript interfaces that represent the instructions and accounts of the program.
+The next step of getting the mint ready for any transactions is initializing the `ExtraAccountMetaList`.
+Generally, this is done by calling the `initializeExtraAccountMetaList` function on the program containing the transfer hook.
+Since this is part of the Transfer Hook Interface, this should be standardized.
+Additionally, if the transfer hook program was made with Anchor, it will most likely have autogenerated IDLs, which are TypeScript interfaces that represent the instructions and accounts of the program.
 This makes it easy to interact with the program from the client side.

-You should get the IDLs if you build the program and you can find them in `target/idl` folder.
-And to make it even easier, if you are inside the anchor project and you are writing tests or client code you can access the methods directly from `anchor.workspace.program_name.method`
+If you made your own program in Anchor, you should get the IDLs in the `target/idl` folder.
+And to make it even easier, if you are inside the anchor project and you are writing tests or client code you can access the methods directly from `anchor.workspace.program_name.method`:

 ```ts
 import * as anchor from '@coral-xyz/anchor';